The Last Ad Layer

 Matching by Meaning

-An embedding-space auction lets each advertiser plant a flag at a point in this space that represents what they actually do.
-The climbing PT positions at her niche.
-The pelvic floor PT positions at hers.
-When a query arrives, the auction scores each advertiser by a formula that combines their bid with their proximity to the query: the closer your expertise is to what the person actually needs, the less you have to bid to win.
+An embedding-space auction lets each advertiser position at a point in this space representing what they do.
+When a query arrives, the auction scores each advertiser by combining their bid with their proximity to the query — the closer your expertise, the less you bid to win.
+Keywords are a special case of this system with zero radius.
+The extension is purely additive.

 The Trust Chain